-Enrolling in a qualified health insurance plan is the best way to avoid penalties at tax time.
-Individuals have the option to purchase short-term health insurance or to sign up for a policy if they have a qualifying life event.
+Human Resource Managers can help employees by enrolling in a qualified health insurance plan as the best way to avoid penalties at tax time.
+Employees have the option to sign up for a policy if they have a qualifying life event.
 Penalties will be reduced for each month that a person has insurance as they are calculated on a month-to-month basis.
 The more months that a person goes without health insurance, the higher the penalty.

 2. Apply For An Insurance Exemption

-There are some circumstances in which a person may be found exempt from having to pay a tax penalty.
+There are some circumstances in which an employee may be found exempt from having to pay a tax penalty.
 Some of these allowable exceptions include: